alealexpro100/linux_install/README.md

 ## Contents of project:
 * auto-configs/ - Directory with working configs for auto installation.
 * bin/ - Tools for this script.
 They use only `alexpro100_lib.sh`.
+* bin/mirror_sync - Tools for making local mirror of packages.
 * custom/ - Your custom script and files.
 See `custom/README_custom.md`.
 * lib/ - Installation files.
 Easy-to-edit installation system.
 * orphaned/ - Old parts of script.
 Are kept for future usage.